accosmin/nano/README.md

 # NanoCV

-This small (nano) library is used as a sandbox for implementing deep-models, such as neural networks and convolution networks, and testing them on various image classification and object detection problems.
+This small (nano) library is used as a sandbox for training and testing (deep) models, such as neural networks and convolution networks, on various image classification and object detection problems.

 ## Concepts